EHansonn/esodailychecklist/README.md

 ## Whats next

-Support for multiple characters, your own custom quests, and more detail information about quests, including images from UESP.
+Support for multiple characters, your own custom quests, and more detailed information about quests, including images from UESP.

 ## Getting Started